Infant industry

 In economics, an infant industry is a new industry, which in its early stages experiences relative difficulty or is absolutely incapable in competing with established competitors abroad.

 History

-Britain was one of the first nations to protect industies in their early development with regard to their raw wool industry.
+Britain was one of the first nations to protect industries in their early development with regard to their raw wool industry.
 Among other measures, the nation ensured that competition was not allowed to import into their market especially when the destined goods were of superior quality.
 After about 100 years of protectionism of this wool industry, the country finally decided that duties on exports would be lifted.

 The idea of supporting infant industries was first articulated by Alexander Hamilton in his 1791 Report on Manufactures and later developed further by Friedrich List.
 As for the US, in 1789 one of the first acts of the US Congress was to impose tariffs on a variety of imports including cotton, leather, and various forms of clothing, in an effort to protect the American textile industry.